 Who will enjoy art & eden?

-From a purely stylistic point of view, those who like Gymboree or OshKosh B’Gosh will also enjoy art & eden, because of the high-quality look in playful styles.
+From a purely stylistic point of view, those who like OshKosh B’Gosh or the now-closed Gymboree or Naartjie styles will also enjoy art & eden, because of the high-quality look in playful styles.
 As parents, it will also appeal to those who want the peace of mind that the textiles they use are free of pesticides and use low impact dyes.
-While clothing does not go “into” our systems the way food does, it still comes in contact with our skin all day long, so having clothing that is free of pesticides is definitely a good thing.
+While clothing does not go inside our systems the way food does, it still comes in contact with our skin all day long, so having clothing that is free of pesticides is definitely a good thing.
 From a socially conscious point of view, art & eden will appeal to those who would like to make positive changes to the planet.

 The price point of art & eden is reasonable for organic, sustainable, fair-trade clothing – however, I want to be up-front that compared to standard budget stores who do not offer those benefits, the art & eden pricing is higher than those budget brands.
 So this is something of which to be aware when shopping.
 However, if you’re looking to buy something unique and exciting – especially if you like to discover new brands, then you may feel the price is worthwhile for that.
 Likewise if environmentally conscious clothing is important to you, that’s something that comes included with this price.

-Here are just 3 of their designs as examples so you can see what they’re all about.
+Here are a couple of their designs so you can see what they're all about.
 You can click or tap on the image for sizing and pricing information: